-VEX Robotics and project based learning will allow students to walk through the process to design and build a mobile robot.
+VEX Robotics and project-based learning will allow students to walk through the process of designing and building a mobile robot.
 Students will learn how to code these robots and get them to accomplish various tasks.
 No prior robotics experience is required.

-This introductory course is ideal for students who have an interested in computer programming and computer science but have not had strong experience yet in the field.
-In this class students will learn basics of how to code and program computers.
-Students will also be introduced to various computer science careers.
-Students will code in text-based Python.
-This will prepare students for the AP Computer Science Principles class.
+This introductory course is ideal for students who have an interest in computer programming and computer science but have not had strong experience in the field.
+In this class students will learn the basics of how to code and program computers.
+They will also be introduced to various computer science careers.
+Students will code in text-based Python, which will prepare them for the Computer Science with Multimedia class.